cashbee-team/budgea_client/docs/AdministrationApi.md

   id_user: 56, # Integer | The user ID to associate with the webhook
   id_service: 56, # Integer | The service ID to associate with the webhook
   url: 3.4, # Float | The webhook callback url
-  event: "event_example", # String | The webhook event
+  event: 'event_example', # String | The webhook event
-  params: "params_example", # String | The webhook parameters as an object with three keys: type, key and value
+  params: 'params_example', # String | The webhook parameters as an object with three keys: type, key and value
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin